marcelaulloa/sunshine_europe/README.md

 - PARID  : Participant identifier
 - PARNAME: Participant name

-For the sake of simplicity I'm only using the Station Id and the Country Code form the sources.txt.
+For simplicity, I'm only using the Station Id and the Country Code from the sources.txt.

 ## Project Pipeline Explained
 1. Terraform will create all resources necessary for the project, which are: